YoussefMohamed7557/macCalculatorFlutter/README.md

 ## Features
 Basic Arithmetic Operations: Perform addition, subtraction, multiplication, and division with ease.
-Advanced Functions: Access functions like square root, percentage, and more.
-History Feature: Review your previous calculations for reference.
-Elegant Design: Enjoy a clean, macOS-inspired interface that enhances user experience.
-Responsive Layout: Optimized for both portrait and landscape orientations on various mobile devices.
-Dark Mode: Automatically adapts to your device's theme to provide a comfortable viewing experience in any lighting condition.

 ## Installation
 To set up the Mac Mobile Calculator on your local machine, follow these steps: